 Consciousness in AI: Insights from Science of Consciousness

 Can current AI systems be considered conscious?
-This paper by Patrick Butlin and colleagues examines the possibility through neuroscientific theories of consciousness and computational indicators.
+Patrick Butlin, Robert Long, Eric Elmoznino, Yoshua Bengio, and collaborators examine the possibility through neuroscientific theories of consciousness and computational indicators.

 Consciousness in Artificial Intelligence: Insights from the Science of Consciousness, authored by Patrick Butlin, Robert Long, Eric Elmoznino, Yoshua Bengio, and others, applies theories like Global Workspace Theory, Recurrent Processing, and Predictive Processing to evaluate AI systems against indicators of consciousness.

-• Indicator Properties: Identifies computational indicators derived from neuroscientific theories of consciousness.
+- Computational Indicators: Identifies specific markers derived from neuroscientific theories of consciousness

-• Future Systems: Discusses how future AI could implement properties associated with consciousness.
+- Future Implementation: Discusses how future AI could implement properties associated with consciousness

 The Artificial Consciousness Module (ACM) aligns with this research through: